mwandelt/Snatch/README.md

 If the code is correct and has not expired, the script returns the stored data and deletes it immediately from the server.

+The script provides a simple mechanism for protecting against brute-force attacks.
+If a request fails due to an incorrect code, the client's IP address is blocked for 10 seconds; if another attempt fails, it is blocked for 20 seconds etc.

 ## HTTP status codes